-It’s clear there are some real downsides and negative impacts to the use of plastic – no one is debating that.
+It’s clear there can be some downsides and negative effects to the use of plastic.

-In this guide, we outline some of the ways plastic helps us.
+In this guide, we outline some of these key benefits.

 Summary – How Plastic Benefits Society, The Environment & The Economy

-Even with the above benefits in mind – the way in which we use plastic needs to be continually improved, as well as the way we reduce, re-use, recycling, dispose of and burn it for energy.
+Even with the above benefits in mind – the way in which we use and manage plastic can be improved

 The Benefits Of Plastic In Society, The Economy, & To The Environment